We have five tips for visiting Chimney Rock State Park that will help you experience all its wonders!

 Take the elevator…or the stairs if you’re feeling brave!

-We love that the elevator gives visitors of all abilities the chance to access those views!
+We love that the elevator allows visitors of all abilities to access those views!
 It would have been really difficult for us to climb all those steps while carrying our kids.
 The elevator was heaven-sent!

 You can grab a bite to eat at the top!